partigabor/aromatica-old/database/output/md/ginger_gen.md

 title = "Ginger"
 author = "Gabor Parti"
 date = "2023-10-20"
-description = "Dried ground gingerroot, see also Wild ginger. " weight = 10
+description = "The rhizomes of the ginger plant, fresh or dried; root of Zingiber officinale, see also Wild ginger.

+, see also Wild ginger.

+According to WordNet: Dried ground gingerroot.

+"
+weight = 10
 # draft = "true"
 # hidden = "true"